denis-onder/Scrapey-CLI/README.md

 ## Getting Started

+**NOTE: If you connection is slow there is a chance the response time from the Codewars server will exceed the timeout set in Scrapey.
+If you notice not all of your Kata's have been saved restart Scrapey.**

 1. Clone this repo.
 2. In the command-line navigate to the root of the project folder.
 3. Enter `npm install`.